the 606 — bloomingdale trail.

 A long-time Bucktown staple with games on TV, casual food, and a busy sidewalk patio in warmer months.

-A resort-style fitness club with indoor and outdoor pools, tennis, classes, and coworking spaces nearby.
+A resort-style fitness club with indoor and outdoor pools, tennis, classes, and plenty of space to hang.

-A go-to spot for group outings and parties with WhirlyBall courts, bowling, laser tag, and a full bar.
+A go-to spot for group outings with WhirlyBall courts, bowling, laser tag, and a full bar.